Peter Norton: Utility software

 When the IBM PC made its debut in 1981, Norton was among the first to buy one.
 After he was laid off during an aerospace industry cutback, he took up microcomputer programming to make ends meet.
 One day he accidentally deleted a file.
 Rather than re-enter the data, as most would have, he decided to write a program to recover the information from the disk.
 His friends were delighted with the program and he developed a group of utility programs that he sold – one at a time – to user groups.
 In 1982, he founded Peter Norton Computing with $30,000 and an IBM computer.
 The company was a pioneer in IBM PC compatible utilities software.
 Its 1982 introduction of the Norton Utilities included Norton's UNERASE tool to retrieve erased data from MS-DOS and IBM PC DOS formatted disks.

 In 1984, Norton Computing reached $1 million in revenue, and version 3.0 of the Norton Utilities was released.
 Norton had three clerical people working for him.
 He was doing all of the software development, all of the book writing, all of the manual writing and running the business.
 He hired his fourth employee and first programmer, Brad Kingsbury, in July 1985.
-In late 1985, Norton hired a business manager to take care of the day-to-day operations.
+In late 1985, Norton hired Barbara Schultz as president, handling day-to-day operations.

 In 1985, Norton Computing produced the Norton Editor, a programmer's text editor created by Stanley Reifel, and Norton Guides, a terminate-and-stay-resident program which showed reference information for assembly language and other IBM PC internals, but could also display other reference information compiled into the appropriate file format.
 Norton Commander, a file managing tool for DOS, was introduced in 1986.